 Applicants must meet the admission requirements of the Graduate College.
 Except in unusual cases, they should hold a professional license/certificate to teach school mathematics.

 The Master of Arts in teaching and learning with a multilingual education subprogram requires a minimum of 33 s.h. of graduate credit.
 Students take at least 15 s.h. in multilingual education coursework, 9 s.h. in graduate language or linguistics courses, and 9 s.h. in elective coursework.
 They must earn 9 s.h. in courses numbered 5000 or above.
-Students must maintain a graduate program grade-point average of at least 3.00 while enrolled in the program.
+Students must maintain a Graduate College program grade-point average of at least 3.00 while enrolled in the program.
 Candidacy for the master's degree is reevaluated annually.

 The program is designed for students who would like to pursue a multilingual education specialization in teaching, including English as a Second Language (ESL) or English as a Foreign Language (EFL), bilingual and dual language education, or world language education, or in a related field (e.g., language laboratory directors, instructional materials designers, evaluation specialists, or assessment developers).
 It also offers enrichment in multilingual language pedagogical knowledge for practicing teachers.
 Students may design programs with a special focus.